egvijayanand/dotnet-maui-templates/README.md

 For all users:

-Or copy to this folder, if you want this to be available for all users accessing that machine (requires Administrator privilege)
+Copy to this folder, if you want this to be available for all users accessing that machine (requires Administrator privilege)

 _(Note: Visual Studio edition needs to be updated properly, have mentioned below as **Preview**):_